direnv/direnv/man/direnv.1.md

 Exporting variables by hand is a bit repetitive so direnv provides a set of utility functions that are made available in the context of the `.envrc` file.
 Check the direnv-stdlib(1) man page for more details.
-You can also define your own extensions inside a "~/.direnvrc" file.
+You can also define your own extensions inside `~/.config/direnv/direnvrc` or `~/.config/direnv/lib/*.sh` files.

 Hopefully this is enough to get you started.